bossebandowski/nopu/README.md

 # nopu

-## Release Notes v1.3
+## Release Notes v1.4

-- moved from MNIST to CIFAR10 (`https://www.cs.toronto.edu/~kriz/cifar.html`)
-- image classification on small 3-channel input images.
-Input shape (32x32x3)
+- Still cifar10 dataset (image classification on small 3-channel input images.
+Input shape (32x32x3))
-- same model architecture as previously, but new input layer resulting in new FC sizes:
-    - 576x64 fc layer + relu
-    - 64x12 fc layer + softmax
-- the dataset is much more challenging, resulting in lower accuracy
-- most of the clock cycles are used on image transfers, this needs to be more efficient but will be visited when implementing IO stuff
+- model architecture has not changed
+- model parameters are no longer copied to predetermined locations in SRAM, but rather the pointers are transferred to the accelerator on the fly

 ## Setup and Run